+Welcome to the 2020-2021 Launch@UML.
+The goal of this program is to provide a structured framework for all new full-time faculty to learn about UML as well as the resources to promote faculty success.
 Launch@UML is not a traditional formal mentoring program, but more similar to a circle of advisors or a mentoring circle.
-It is a means by which new faculty members can learn about UML, connect with faculty members from across campus, enhance campus networks, and learn about the city of Lowell.
+It is a means by which new faculty members can learn about UML, connect with faculty and staff from across campus, enhance campus networks, and learn about the city of Lowell.
 The teams are meant to be advisory and to provide advocacy and support when necessary.

-The Launch team member from outside the department can become a comparison and reference point.
-The external team member may also serve as a sounding board for answering questions that new faculty members are hesitant to pose to their own chair or departmental colleague who will be conducting their reviews.
+The Launch team member from outside the department plays a very special role and can provide both a comparison and reference point.
+This external team member may also serve as a sounding board for answering questions that new faculty members are hesitant to pose to their own chair or departmental colleagues who will be conducting their reviews.

-Benefits to all team members
+Benefits to all team members: